-Our sales to the U.S. Government and foreign government end use represented 54%, 55%, and 53% of total net sales during 2022, 2021, and 2020, respectively.
+Our sales to the U.S. Government and foreign government end use represented 56%, 54%, and 55% of total net sales during 2023, 2022, and 2021, respectively.

 In accordance with normal U.S. Government business practices, contracts and orders are subject to partial or complete termination at any time at the option of the customer.
 In the event of a termination for convenience by the government, there generally are provisions for recovery of our allowable incurred costs and a proportionate share of the profit or fee on the work completed, consistent with regulations of the U.S. Government.
-Fixed-price redeterminable contracts usually provide that we absorb the majority of any cost overrun.
-In the event that there is a cost underrun, the customer recoups a portion of the underrun based upon a formula in which the customer's portion increases as the underrun exceeds certain established levels.
+Fixed-price contracts usually provide that we absorb the majority of any cost overrun.
+In the event that there is a cost underrun, the customer typically recoups a portion of the underrun based upon an agreed-upon formula.